R-aryan/Text-Generation-using-RNN/README.md

 1. Its a large corpus of text, its usually recommended you have at least a source of 1 million characters total to get realistic text generation.

 2. It has a very distinctive style.
 Since the text data uses old style english and is formatted in the style of a stage play, it will be very obvious to us if the model is able to reproduce similar results.

+## Inference

+For Inference purpose the model/weights can be downloaded from here